erwbgy/puppet-lumberjack/README.md

 *setfacl*: Whether or not to set file system ACLs on the specified files (and their directories) to enable the runtime user to read each file.
 Default: false

 *ssl_ca_path*: The path to the file containing the server''s SSL certificate.
-Default: '$basedir/cert.pem'
+If a Puppet filestore location starting with 'puppet:' is given then this file will be transferred to '$basedir/cert.pem' otherwise the value is assumed to be a path on the host.
+Default: 'puppet:///files/lumberjack-cert.pem'

 *version*: The version of the lumberjack package to install (eg. '0.0.25').
 Default: 'present'